azimuth-cloud/azimuth-config/docs/configuration/17-kubernetes-only.md

 <!-- prettier-ignore-end -->

-- Kubernetes only is an environment/set of features designed to allow azimuth to run WITHOUT openstack on any Kubernetes cluster.
+- Kubernetes only is an environment/set of features designed to allow Azimuth to run WITHOUT Openstack on any Kubernetes cluster.
 - It is currently in alpha, so some features may not work as intended.
 - While Azimuth itself can run without Openstack, it depends on the Openstack API to create most of its platforms so this version can only deploy a limited subset of Azimuth apps.